Spatiotemporal analysis of the runaway distribution function from synchrotron images in an ASDEX Upgrade disruption: Synchrotron radiation from runaway electrons

 \subsection{Experimental setup}

 ASDEX Upgrade is a medium-sized tokamak (major radius $R = \SI{1.65}{m}$, minor radius $a = \SI{0.5}{m}$) located at the Max Planck Institute for Plasma Physics in Garching, Germany \citep{Meyer2019}.
 An overview of plasma current, electron density, electron temperature and the hard x-ray count rate in ASDEX Upgrade discharge \#35628 is shown in figure~\ref{fig:overview35628}.
 This circular, L-mode discharge with $\SI{2.5}{MW}$ ECRH core electron heating applied $\SI{100}{ms}$ before the disruption was deliberately triggered by injecting $N_{\rm Ar}\approx 0.98\times10^{21}$ argon atoms into the plasma at $t=\SI{1}{s}$.
+Due to the circular plasma shape, the plasma was vertically stable during the discharge, consistent with diagnostic camera recordings.
 About $\SI{3}{MW}$ of ICRH heating was also applied for $\SI{200}{ms}$ before the disruption, as part of a different experiment, in a configuration where the power was poorly coupled.
 The discharge developed a subsequent runaway plateau with a starting current of $\approx \SI{200}{kA}$ and a duration of $\approx \SI{200}{ms}$.
 Before the disruption, the plasma current was $I_{\rm p} \approx \SI{800}{kA}$, the on-axis toroidal magnetic field was $B_{\rm T} = \SI{2.5}{T}$, the central electron temperature was $T_e = \SI{4.7}{keV}$, and the central electron density was $n_e = \SI{2.6e19}{\per\cubic\metre}$.
 A drop in electron temperature is observed shortly before the disruption due to internal mode activity.

 For the experiment, a Phantom V711 fast visible camera (connected to the in-vessel optics with an image guide and housed in a shielding box near the tokamak~\citep{yang133d}) was equipped with a narrow-band wavelength filter with central wavelength $\lambda_0 = \SI{708.9}{nm}$ and FWHM of $\SI{8.6}{nm}$.
 The filter wavelength was chosen as to minimise background line radiation and emphasise the synchrotron radiation, which is emitted in a continuous spectrum and had a higher intensity at longer wavelengths in these plasmas.
 A simulation of the camera view in discharge \#35628 based on a CAD model is shown in figure~\ref{fig:synchrotronL}a, with details of the configuration presented in table~\ref{tab:camera_parameters}.
 We note that due to the lack of reliable post-disruption magnetic equilibrium reconstructions, we use the more accurate pre-disruption magnetic equilibrium reconstructions from \CLISTE~\citep{McCarthy1999} for our synchrotron simulations.